redhousestudio/redhousestudio.github.io/_projects/project2107-Lavinia.md

 ---

-Lavinia needs no introduction.
-She is one of the world greatest harp player in the world and has won numerous prizes.
+Lavinia is one of the world greatest harp player in the world and has won numerous prizes.
 Her album "Metamorphosis / The Hours" (Philip Glass) was awarded Platinum Record.
+I was honoured to create this special album with her.

 When she plays the harp it transforms the space, it is truly amazing when you see her play.
 I wanted to capture that magic in the most intimate way.
 We went on a journey that led to this beautiful and personal album.
 For the first time she wanted to record her own compositions and we worked on the intimate performances together.
-I was honoured to create this special album with her.

 This is the first single, a beautiful song by [Ólafur Arnalds](https://olafurarnalds.com).